How Often Should You Water Palm Trees (A Complete Guide)

 The amount of water a palm tree needs will vary depending on several factors, including the climate, soil type, and size.

-However, most palm trees must be watered once or twice weekly during the growing season.
+However, most palms must be watered once or twice weekly during the growing season.

 When the tree is dormant during the winter, it will need much less water, and you may only need to water it once every 2-4 weeks.